-Sri Lanka is one of those places that we knew we had to go to when we moved to Doha.
+Sri Lanka is one of the best Asian countries to visit with kids.
 A place that everyone raves about and that my husband had spent time in on his gap year many moons ago, it was a question of when not if.
 When we hit 3 years in the region last year, we realised we were waiting for the perfect time to go and with a minimum of 2 weeks to spend there… but time was passing us by!
 So when we had a week of national holidays come around, instead of going to a place that would ‘do’, we bit the bullet and headed to one of our dream destinations.

 Note: Guest post written by the lovely Emma over at Wanderlust and Wetwipes!